Thomas S. Johnson

 Thomas S. Johnson is an American banker.
-He was chairman and CEO GreenPoint Financial Corp. and GreenPoint Bank and since April 23, 2001; he served there from 1993 to 2004.
-He has chaired the Board of Trustees of the United States-Japan Foundation.
-He was president and director of Manufacturers Hanover Trust Co. and Manufacturers Hanover Corp. from 1989 to 1991.
-In 1st quarter 2009 he was named as non-executive chairman of the board at The Phoenix Cos. after serving on the board since 2000 Phoenix is based in Hartford CT (NYSE: PNX).
+He was chairman and CEO of GreenPoint Financial Corp. and GreenPoint Bank from 1993 to 2004.
+He chaired the Board of Trustees of the United States-Japan Foundation from April 23, 2001 to 2013.
+He was president and director of Manufacturers Hanover Trust Co. and Manufacturers Hanover Corporation from 1989 to 1991.
+In the first quarter of 2009 he was named as non-executive chairman of the board at The Phoenix Companies after serving on the board since 2000.
+Phoenix is based in Hartford, Connecticut (NYSE: PNX).

-Johnson graduated from Harvard in 1964 and continued by starting the Master of Business Management Program at Ateneo de Manila University.
+Johnson graduated from Harvard in 1964 and started the Master of Business Management Program at Ateneo de Manila University.